hyperledger-archives/grid-rfcs/0000-product.md

 * signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
 * The owner in the product must match the organization that the agent belongs
 * to, otherwise the transaction is invalid.
-The agent must have the permission
-* can_update_prouduct for the organization,
-otherwise the transaction is invalid.
+* The agent must have the permission can_update_prouduct for the organization, otherwise the transaction is invalid.
 * The new properties must be valid for the product_namespace.
-For example, if
-* theproduct is GS1 product, its properties must only contain properties that
+* For example, if the product is GS1 product, its properties must only contain properties that are included in the GS1 Schema.
-* are
-included in the GS1 Schema.
 If it includes a property not in the GS1 Scheme the transaction is invalid.

 The properties in the product will be swapped for the new properties and the updated product will be set in state.